licarpen/aws-developer/README.md

 * don't put Lambda function into VPC unless you have to - takes longer to initialize

 ### Lamabda@Edge
-* you deployed a CDN using CloudFront
+* you deployed a Content Delivery Network using CloudFront
 * to run a global AWS Lambda alongside or implement request filtering before reaching app...
 * use Lambda@Edge
   * build more responsive apps